 Resolutions to be considered at the 2019 annual business meeting on March 15, 2019, must be received by Friday, February 1, 2019.
 Email resolutions as a Word document to Chris Schlutt.
+As of January 7, three resolutions have been submitted for consideration:

 Per the Wisconsin Land and Water Conservation Association bylaws, there is one annual meeting of the association held each fiscal year.
 One purpose of the annual meeting is to vote on issues or resolutions, and a quorum is required.
 A quorum consists of at least one representative being present from a majority of Member Counties.
 A resolution is a formal expression of opinion or intention agreed on by a legislative body, committee or other formal meeting, typically after taking a vote.